Dr Annelies Mortier Mmath, MSci, PhD, FRAS

 In autumn 2018, she moved to the University of Cambridge for a senior Kavli Institute Fellowship, further exploring small exoplanet characterisation as well as expanding her research into stellar variability and Sun-as-a-star observations.
 In Summer 2022, she moved to the University of Birmingham as an assistant professor in astronomy.

-Annelies is a science team member of HARPS-N, HARPS3, and PLATO.
+Annelies is a science team member of HARPS-N, PLATO, and PoET.
 She has obtained telescope time on a variety of ground-based and space-based telescopes and regularly performs the observations.
 She has served (as member and chair) in the OPTICON time allocation committee for 4 years and in the NASA-NSF Working Group on Extremely Precise Radial Velocities for 2 years.
 She is a fellow of the Royal Astronomical Society as well as the European Astronomical Society.

 Teaching